 I adore making goals and resolutions.
 I love having a plan — even if the plan falls through.
 And I love having a handy list of goals and daydreams where I can focus my thoughts when I’m discouraged or distracted.
-The photo above (one of the zillion I snapped in Venice) makes me think of why I like resolutions — they function as a map for me as I head into the foggy unknown of the new year.
+Goals and Resolutions function as a map for me as I head into the foggy unknown of the new year.

 Our family keeps a journal where we record our resolutions.
 To help our kids get started thinking about the coming year, they get a short reminder (read: lecture) about what resolutions are for — to become better people.
 Then, Ben Blair and I offer them prompter questions to get them started: